ashwingopinath/Linux-Shell/README.md

 #### Running the shell
 > ./turtle

-While inside the shell run help for more instructions on how to run commands on the shell
+While inside the shell type the command "help" for more instructions.